Mathématique: Intergalactic Gate Bridge

 Carter smiles, looking up at the stars, at the constellation Pegasus.
 McKay moves to stand behind her, pointing, one hand gently torquing one of her shoulders.
 She shifts, to follow his line of sight.
 “A little to your left,” he murmurs.

 “And straight on ’til morning?”
-Carter asks, and he can hear a hint of that vanished spark in her voice.
+Carter asks, with a hint of that vanished spark in her voice.

 “Recta usque ad mane?”
 McKay repeats.
 “Motto of the Lantean science team.”

-“Shut up,” Carter says, with flash of teeth, a real grin this time.
+“Shut up,” Carter says, with a flash of teeth, a real grin this time.
 “It is not.”

 She puts on the helmet.